Home Alone Movies Ranked

 Home Alone 3 was far from as good as the first few films, and it did feature an entirely new cast of characters and actors.
 But, if you were to judge it as a standalone holiday movie for kids, it was fine.

 Written by the same John Hughes who wrote Home Alone 1 & 2, Home Alone 3 featured glimmers of the heart that went into the original films, though many of the creative (and somewhat ludicrous) set pieces devised for the original films seems to have been sorely missing for this Raja Gosnell (Never Been Kissed; Scooby-Doo; The Smurfs) directed entry.

-Nevertheless, this movie is a huge step up from the two on this list so far, and even if it doesn’t feature the same level of creativity and sophistication of Home Alone 1 & 2, it does have enough about it to keep you interested, including an appearance from a very young Scarlett Johansson.
+Nevertheless, this movie is a huge step up from the three on this list so far, and even if it doesn’t feature the same level of creativity and sophistication as Home Alone 1 & 2, it does have enough about it to keep you interested, including an appearance from a very young Scarlett Johansson.